Start working closely with Bridget. Dig deeper...

 - Written feedback can be offered in lieu of meeting time, if appropriate

-The scheme is aimed primarily at those who are serious about completing a longer fiction or non-fiction project, or a series of short projects.
-It's also for those who want to make an on- going commitment to improving their storytelling skills.
+The scheme is aimed primarily at those who are serious about completing a longer fiction* or non-fiction** project, or a series of short projects.
+However, if you're without a long project, but want to make an on- going commitment to improving your writing/storytelling skills, you're also very welcome.
 I guide you to come up with realistic goals, and to stay on a steady path to completing them.
 If you take a up a place on this scheme, I promise, I'll be with you all the way :-)

 I look forward to hearing from you if this is what you've been waiting for.